DrPaulBrewer/single-market-robot-simulator-savecloud/README.md

 `saveCloud` uses `npm:pipe-to-storage`  to retry, at least 3 times, writing to cloud storage.

+## Tests

+This module is tested automatically on Travis-CI.

+Tests require modification to run locally.
+To test locally, replace the API key and bucket name with your own key/bucket.

 ## Copyright

 Copyright 2017 Paul Brewer, Economic and Financial Technology Consulting LLC <drpaulbrewer@eaftc.com>